-A lady, 69, from Farnham near Southampton, was targeted on 2 May with a call claiming to be from her bank's "fraud investigation" department.
-A retired teacher, said she was asked for by name and told that her card had been used fraudulently at a high street store.
-"They put me at ease, and told me the card had been stopped," she said.
-"They asked me to read out the number on the back of my bank card and said I had to call the number straight away".
+A 69-year-old woman from Farnham near Southampton, was targeted in May with a call claiming to be from her bank's fraud investigation department.
+A retired teacher, said she was asked for by name and told her card had been used fraudulently at a high street store.

 She hung up and called the number, but the fraudster stayed on the line and pretended to be a customer services representative.
-"They asked me to check my account online...and said there was a risk my account would be hacked," said the lady.
-"They said they had set up new accounts and they would talk me through it."
+'They asked me to check my account online and said there was a risk my account would be hacked,' said the victim.
+'They said they'd set up new accounts and they would talk me through it.'
 She was told to move £17,500 of retirement savings in separate transfers totalling £8,745.55 and £8,845.22 respectively.

 The husband and wife quickly realised they had fallen victim to a scam.
 (Sourced from BBC online, no names have been disclosed)

 Luckily, on this occasion the lady was reimbursed in full by her bank, but some people aren't always as lucky.

 Vishing scammers can go to great length.
 They use a number of techniques to get information from you.
 These are some of the methods to look out for:

 Independent Regulator and Competition Authority for the UK communications industry.

 Report a complaint or issue relating to phone calls.